Sponsor a Cuckoo - follow it to Africa and back

 - Become a sponsor for as little as £2 a month via Direct Debit.

 - Or make a one-off donation.
 Scroll down this page and choose your Cuckoo from the pictures below to make a single donation of £10 or more.

 Sponsoring for someone else

 If you wish to sponsor a Cuckoo in the name of someone else, please email fundraising [at] bto.org with the sponsor's name and email address, once your payment has been made.
-We will then contact them to see if they are happy to receive the email updates and wish their name to be added to the sponsors page.
+We will then contact them to see if they are happy to receive the email updates.

 * excluding VAT.

 Cuckoos seeking sponsors